Aftab1112/Expense-Tracker-React/README.md

 ## Overview

 This application enables users to conveniently store, edit, and delete their expenses directly from the table as needed.
-## Credits

-* **Author :** Aftab Reshamwale

- Please feel free to offer any additional insights, identify known issues, and suggest improvements for further enhancement of this project.
 ## Tech Stack

 * HTML